 The USPS has introduced Flat Rate Priority Mail boxes.
 Basically whatever you can jam in the box you can ship for one price.
 If you box weighs five or fifty pounds you pay the same price.
 The priority mail boxes are free and are available at your local post office, or you can have them shipped to your door.
 Check how much your package will cost online here.
-A sampling of the Priority Mail Flat Rate chart is below.
+A sampling of the Priority Mail Flat Rates are below:

 If you choose to use your own packaging you can send it priority mail too.
-Prices are based on weight and location and start at about $5.
-You can view the priority mail rate chart on the USPS website.
+Prices are based on weight and location and start at about $5.50.
+You can view all the priority mail rate prices on the USPS website.

 Priority mail is usually 2 to 3 day shipping, but it is not guaranteed.